Steven Weitzman (scholar): Research

 Weitzman pursues research in three overlapping areas.
 His work draws on literary theory and religious studies to rethink questions of the Bible's meaning and contextualization, and to explore the history of the Bible's reception.
 A second line of research focuses on the emergence of Jewish culture in the centuries following the biblical age, a topic that encompasses the Dead Sea Scrolls, Jewish-Greek writers like Philo and Josephus, and Apocryphal/Deuterocanonical works like 1 Maccabees.
 His third area of scholarly inquiry involves efforts to bridge between the study of Jewish antiquity and the broader study of religion and Jewish history.

 In recent years, Weitzman has also researched and published on American religious history, including the FBI's treatment of religious minorities.
 He is currently pursuing a study of Penn's Positive Psychology Center and its ongoing impact on American religious life.

-Weitzman serves on the board of Prooftexts (journal).
+Weitzman serves on the board of the journal Prooftexts.